HPI-Information-Systems/snowman/docs/basic_usage/experiments.md

 ## Import formats

 !!! info
-    The tool only accepts source files in **csv** format at the moment - so in case your source file is a Microsoft Excel file, you'll first have to export it to csv!
+    The tool only accepts source files in **csv** format at the moment - so in case your source file is a Microsoft Excel file, you'll first have to export it to csv! _(Additionally, make sure that your file is UTF-8 encoded.)_

 To ease the import process, Snowman supports several file formats out of the box.
 Those include: